Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 From Hylé’s perspective, the blob-transaction's content is irrelevant: it simply represents incoming information that your contract will process.

 1. **Sequencing** happens when the blob transaction is received and included in a block.
 This step establishes a global order and timestamps for transactions.
-1. **Settlement** happens when the corresponding proof transaction is verified and added to the block.
+1. **Settlement** happens when the corresponding proof transaction is verified and added to a block.

-During settlement, proved blob transactions linked to the contract are executed in their sequencing order.
+During settlement, unproven blob transactions linked to the contract are executed in their sequencing order.

-## Unprovable transactions
+## Unproven transactions

+Even with [pipelined proving](./pipelined-proving.md), the delay in proof generation and submission can delay transaction finality and create uncertainty when determining the initial state of subsequent transactions.

-Hylé introduces **timeouts** for blob transactions to ensure timely proof submissions.
+To remove this bottleneck, Hylé enforces **timeouts** for blob transactions.

-Transactions without proofs within a specific duration, as well as transactions with invalid proofs, are rejected.
+Each blob transaction is assigned a specific time limit for the associated proof to be submitted and verified.
+If the proof is not successfully provided within this window, the transaction is rejected: it is ignored for state updates but remains recorded in the block.

+The inclusion of the unproven transaction in the block ensures transparency, as the transaction data remains accessible.

+Subsequent transactions can proceed without waiting indefinitely.